 The concept of 'agreement' is broader than the classic civil law definition of the word.
 It suffices that the parties express a joint intention to conduct themselves on the market in a particular way.
 The form is irrelevant.
-(For further details on various aspects of vertical agreements, see Frank Wijckmans and Filip Tuytschaever, Vertical Agreements in EU Competition Law, third edition, Oxford University Press.)
+(For further details, see 2022 Vertical Guidelines § 53.)